Fighter (Christina Aguilera song): Critical reception

 "Fighter" received mostly positive reviews from music critics.
 David Brownie from Entertainment Weekly called it "spunkier than one would expect from a dance-floor strumpet who loves to flaunt her lung power."
 Chuck Taylor writing for Billboard complimented "Fighter" for demonstrating that Aguilera "[has] got the goods to rise above what so many lesser acts depend on for celebrity."
 On behalf of the same publication, Andrew Unterberger wrote that "Fighter" and "Can't Hold Us Down" are two tracks that helped "expand audience expectations of her image and sound."
 Digital Spy's Nick Levine named it a "strutting arena rock" song, while Nick Butler from Sputnikmusic simply called it "great."
 The New York Times editor Kelefa Sanneh positively viewed the track's theme as "fearless" and "full of mildly rebellious rhetoric."
+Ian Watson of Dotmusic noted that the song was inspired by Michael Jackson's album Bad.
 On a less positive side, BBC Music's Jacqueline Hodges called the song "hilarious", while Jancee Dunn from Rolling Stone wrote that the song "is a sterile foray into rock."
 Harper's Bazaar ranked "Fighter" among the fifty best songs of the 2000s.
+In 2023, the single was listed at number five of the 100 greatest songs of 2003 list, compiled by Billboard.
+Stephen Daw called it the "ode to the self [which] stands as one of Aguilera's best songs to date."
+Orlaith Condon of Ticketmaster ranked "Fighter" at number one on the list of Aguilera's best songs ever, calling it "gritty", "emotive" and "the ultimate feminist power anthem".